jclehner/nmrpflash/README.md

 ###### "Timeout while waiting for initial reply."

 The device did not respond to `nmrpflash`'s TFTP upload request.
+By default, `nmrpflash` will assign `10.11.12.252` to the target device, while adding `10.11.12.253` to the network interface specified by the `-i` flag.
+You can use `-a` to change the IP address assigned to the target (e.g. if your network is `192.168.1.0/24`, specify a *free* IP address, such as `-a 192.168.1.252`), and `-A` to change the IP address used for the network interface.

+On Linux, `nmrpflash` uses interface alias `:42` by default, so if you specify `-i eth0`, it will actually use `eth0:42`.
+To override this, manually specify an alias (e.g.
+`-i eth0:43`).

-This could indicate a bug in the TFTP code; try using an external tftp client (busybox in this example), by specifying the `-c` flag instead of the `-f` flag:
+This error message could also indicate a bug in the TFTP code; try using an external tftp client (busybox in this example), by specifying the `-c` flag instead of the `-f` flag:

-`# nmrpflash -i eth0 -a 192.168.1.254 -c "busybox tftp -p -l EX2700-V1.0.1.8.img 192.168.1.254"`
+`# nmrpflash -i eth0 -c "busybox tftp -p -l EX2700-V1.0.1.8.img @IP@"`

 ###### "Timeout while waiting for CLOSE_REQ."